An easy-to-make cornmeal crust really elevates this simple spinach quiche. You may never go back to a regular pie crust.

 - Refrigerate: Let the quiche come to room temperature before covering it.
 Leftover quiche can be stored in the fridge for up to four days.

 - Freeze: Freeze individual slices of quiche in freezer-safe containers for up to three months.
 Perfect for a quick meal when you don’t have time to cook!

 - Reheat: Spinach quiche is really great reheated in the microwave (15 second intervals).
 Don’t overheat it; it seems to heat up rather more quickly than you would anticipate.

 - ½ teaspoon salt

 - ⅓ cup unsalted butter, cold, cut into small pieces

 - Preheat oven to 425°F.

-- To make pastry, combine cornmeal, 3/4 cup flour, and 1/2 teaspoon salt in a small bowl.
-Cut in shortening using a fork or pastry cutter until combined.
-Sprinkle water in while tossing with fork, and continue to stir lightly until mixture forms a ball. .
+- Combine cornmeal, ¾ cup flour, and ½ teaspoon salt in a medium sized bowl.
+Cut in cold butter, using a fork or pastry cutter, until the mixture resembles coarse crumbs.
+Sprinkle water in while tossing the mixture with a fork, and continue to stir lightly until dough can be shaped into a ball.

-- Toss shredded cheese with 2 tablespoons flour.
-Evenly sprinkle cheese over spinach.
+- In the same bowl you used for the pie dough, toss cheese with 2 tablespoons flour.
+Sprinkle cheese evenly over the spinach.

 - Bake at 425°F for 15 minutes.
-Turn the oven down to 350°F and bake for 20-25 minutes or until golden brown and set in the middle.
+Turn the oven down to 350°F and bake for 20 to 25 minutes or until golden brown and set in the middle.
 Let stand 10 minutes before serving.
 Quiche can be served warm, room temperature or cold.